 as well as constructing your arguments, explore how someone might argue against your point (such as in weeks one and two).
-This will make it possible to add a line acknowledging that some people might disagree with you, despite which you a good structure for your talk is to break it into parts:
+This will make it possible to add a line acknowledging that some people might disagree with you, despite which you have reached your conclusions.